So your budget isn’t working and now you really need to fix it. It’s time to get your budget back on track.

 We’ve all been here.
 We create our budgets carefully or by semi plucking figures out of the air thinking that will be plenty to live on.

-A couple of months down the line and reality sinks in and sticking to the budget becomes hard work.
+A couple of months down the line and reality sinks in and budgeting mistakes are staring you in the face.

 You don’t want to be working hard at keeping your budget on track when you are working hard at your job.
 Don’t you deserve to be kind to yourself and treat yourself?

-Well yes, but you need to recognise that ‘yourself’ isn’t necessarily today’s yourself.
+Well yes, but you need to recognize that ‘yourself’ isn’t necessarily today’s yourself.
 You need to be kind to your future self.

 Yourself today has already spent the budget, if you carry on spending you are taking money from your future self.
 Don’t do that.

 Take a step back and think about what you truly want.
-Do you really want to be in debt and forever worrying about the debt you carry and whether it will get bigger?
+Do you really want to be in debt and forever worrying about money?
+Worrying about the debt you carry and whether it will get bigger?

 Or do you want to get your budget back on track?
 I am sure what you actually want is to be free from the worry of debt and free to spend your hard earned wages on what you truly want.